Razorfang/MyGentoo/README.md

 export PS1="(chroot) ${PS1}"
 ```

-Anyway, you'll need to mount the boot directory to perform the next steps:
+You'll need to mount the boot directory to perform the next steps:
 ```
-mount /dev/sda2 /boot
+mount /dev/nvme0n1p2 /boot
 ```

+### Packages

 **If you significantly mess up any stage beyond this point, you should be able to start again from here.**

-## Emerge

 The next step is to install a snapshot of the gentoo ebuild repository.
 This is used by Portage to help build your system.
 To do this:
 ```